andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 {: .notice--warning}

 #### Mobile App:
-Open the PaperScorer mobile app and center a single sheet in the camera preview on the screen.
-The app will then automatically take a photo of the sheet and process the file automatically.
+Open the PaperScorer mobile app and center a single sheet in the camera viewfinder on the screen.
+The app will then automatically take a photo of the sheet and process the photo automatically.

 **Caution:**
-This method requires processing sheets individually.
+This method requires processing sheets one-by-one.
 For large batches, use another method.
 {: .notice--warning}

 ## Uploading